[Update, 3 June 2019]

 Good photographs are important to most people, and a common struggle is maintaining high quality in low light or when zoomed in, Shen said.

-Reno 10x Zoom combats this with its upgraded Ultra Night Mode 2.0, that gives you clear low-light images through multi-frame noise reduction and HDR technology.
+Reno 10x Zoom combats this with its Sony’s 48MP IMX586 sensors, and upgraded Ultra Night Mode 2.0, to give you clear low-light images through multi-frame noise reduction and HDR technology.

 Its AI engine also helps to reduce the processing time required for night scene photos to just 2 or 3 seconds.